13idyut/Y_Stub/README.md

 # Y_Stub
 This directory is a very basic individual approach to the state of the art object detection algorithm [YOLO](https://pjreddie.com/darknet/yolo/) based image tagger.
-For more information please refer to  `readme_first.pdf`.
 For more information about YOLO please refer [Here](https://github.com/pjreddie/darknet).
 ## Installation
 ##### Clone and install requirements